Beam Shop

 In What Are Christians For?, Jake Meador lays out a proposal for a Christian politics rooted in the givenness and goodness of the created world.
 He is uninterested in the cultural wars that have so often characterized American Christianity.
 Instead, he casts a vision for an ordered society that rejects the late modern revolution at every turn and is rooted in the natural law tradition and the great Protestant confessions.
 Here is a political approach that is antiracist, anticapitalist, and profoundly pro-life.
 A truly Christian political witness, Meador argues, must attend closely to the natural world and renounce the metallic fantasies that have poisoned common life in America life for too long.

-Jake Meador is the editor in chief of Mere Orthodoxy, an online magazine covering the Christian faith in the public sphere, and a contributing editor with Plough.
-His first book was In Search of the Common Good: Christian Fidelity in a Fractured World.
-Jake's work has been published in First Things, National Review, Books and Culture, Commonweal, Christianity Today, Front Porch Republic, and the University Bookman.
+Jake Meador is vice president of the Davenant Institute and the editor in chief of Mere Orthodoxy, an online magazine covering the Christian faith in the public sphere.
 He lives with his wife and children in his hometown of Lincoln, Nebraska.

 Foreword by Karen Swallow Prior